 This spicy sauce comes together ridiculously fast!
 All you have to do is mince a little garlic, then combine all the sauce ingredients together in a small saucepan.
 Bring it up to heat over medium-high heat, then reduce to low once it starts to bubble.
 Simmer it for a few minutes, stirring constantly, to cook out the raw flavor of the garlic.

 The sauce will thicken slightly as you heat it.
 You can add an extra tablespoon or so of water if needed to thin out the sauce to your preferred consistency.

-After a few minutes, toss in your crispy baked tofu and stir to coat.
+After a few minutes, toss your crispy baked tofu into the pan and stir to coat.
 It’s ready to enjoy!
 I love to serve it with a big helping of steamed white rice.
 Sliced scallions and toasted sesame seeds are a delicious and beautiful garnish for your Gochujang Tofu.

 Frequently Asked Questions

 Where to Find Gochujang?